Recursive Language Models: Additional Methods and Baseline Details

 \subsection{Prompts for Experiments}

 We focus on methods that are entirely task agnostic, so we fix our prompt for each method across all tasks.
-For the RLM prompt, the only difference between GPT-5 and Qwen3-Coder is an added line in the beginning that warns Qwen3-Coder not to use too many sub-LM calls -- we found in practice that without this warning, the model will try to perform a subcall on everything, leading to thousands of LM subcalls for basic tasks!
-In this section, we provide the system prompt used for all methods in \S\ref{sec4.1-experimental-setup} (other than the base model, which does not include a system prompt).
+For the RLM prompt, the only difference between GPT-5 and Qwen3-Coder is an added line in the beginning that warns Qwen3-Coder not to use too many sub-LM calls -- we found in practice that without this warning, the model will try to perform a subcall on everything, leading to thousands of LM subcalls for basic tasks.
+For the fine-tuned Qwen3-8B experiment, we provide a slightly different prompt due to the differences in context window size of the smaller model (from 272k in GPT-5 to 32k in Qwen3-8B).
+In this section, we provide the system prompt used for all methods in \S\ref{sec4.2-methods} (other than the base model, which does not include a system prompt).

-(1a) The system prompt for \textbf{RLM with REPL} for GPT-5:
+(1a) The system prompt for \textbf{RLM(depth=1)} for GPT-5:

 (1b) The diff of the system prompt for \textbf{RLM with REPL (Qwen3-Coder-480B-A35B)}, which adds a line from the prompt above for GPT-5: